-Table 8-64 • System Settings Tab (cont.)
-Section Field Description Attributes for The following attributes are used to define a custom field in either the custom fields Custom Fields for Inventory or Custom Fields for Projects section.
-These attributes are also displayed for each field in the list of existing custom fields in the section.
-Note - When setting up the SBOM Bucket Name custom project field required for exporting inventory data to SBOM Insights, you must specify certain attribute values.
+Table 8-64 • Syste m Settings Tab (cont .)
+Section Field Description n fields Custo attrib The following attributes are used to define a custom field in either the Custom Fields for Inventory or Custom Fields for Projects section.
+These attributes are also displayed for each field in the list of existing custom fields in the section. for ex attrib Note • When setting up the custom SBOM Bucket Name project field required for exporting inventory data to SBOM Insights, you must specify certain attribute values.
 See "Configuring Code Insight for Exports to SBOM Insights" in the Code Insight Installation & Configuration Guide for instructions.
-Enabled The attribute controlling whether the custom field is activated in Code Insight.
-Yes-The field will be activated and made available in Code Insight across all projects.
-Use the Visible in UI attribute (see next) to determine whether the field will be displayed in both the Code Insight REST interface and the Web UI or only in the REST interface.
-No-The field will not be available in Code Insight.
+Enab attribute controlling whether the custom field is vated in Code Insight. • Yes-The field will be activated and made available in Code Insight across all projects.
+Use the Visible in UI attribute (see next) to determine whether the field will be displayed in both the Code Insight REST interface and the Web UI or only in the REST interface. • No -The field will not be available in Code Insight.
 All other attributes defined here are ignored (until the field is enabled).
-Visible in UI The attribute determining whether the custom field is visible in both the Code Insight Web UI and the REST interface or in the REST interface only.
-(The custom-field locations in the UI for inventory items include the Inventory Details tab on the Project Inventory pane and the Inventory Details tab in the Analysis Workbench.
-For projects, the UI locations include a project's Summary tab and its Summary > Manage Project > Edit Project > Custom Fields tab.)
-Yes-The field is visible in both the Code Insight Web UI and the REST interface, enabling users to use either the UI or REST APIs to view and update the field's value.
-(Default) No-The field does not display in the Code Insight Web UI.
+Visibl visi inte loca Det Inve pro and attribute determining whether the custom field is ble in both the Code Insight Web UI and the REST erface or in the REST interface only.
+(The custom-field ations in the UI for inventory items include the Inventory ails tab on the Project Inventory pane and the entory Details tab in the Analysis Workbench.
+For jects, the UI locations include a project's Summary tab lits Summary > Manage Project > Edit Project > etom Fields tab.) • Yes-The field is visible in both the Code Insight Web UI and the REST interface, enabling users to use either the UI or REST APIs to view and update the field's value.
+(Default) • No -The field does not display in the Code Insight Web UI.
 Users must use REST APIs to view and update the field's value.